Conformal Convolution and Monte Carlo Meta-learners for Predictive Inference of Individual Treatment Effects: Experimental setups

 The first synthetic data experiments follows the setup proposed by \citet{alaaConformalMetalearnersPredictive2023}.
 Two setups are used: A and B. Each setup uses 5000 samples and 10 covariates.
 The experiments are performed using 100 simulations, each using a different random seed and using the $\alpha$ value of $0.10$.
 Additionally, for our proposed model, we evaluate the probabilistic calibration of the predictive distribution.
 The CCT and CMC models use normalized split WCPS.
-The results are shown in Figure ~\ref{fig:pit_setupA_B_alaa} and \ref{fig:results_setupA_B_90_alaa}. \paragraph{Data generating process} This data generation process entails both Setup A and Setup B. For Setup A, where $\gamma=1$, represents an experiment where the treatment has no effect, while for Setup B, where $\gamma=0$, represents a heterogeneous treatment effect.
-X is sampled from a uniform distribution, $d$ is the number of covariates, $\tau$ represents the treatment effect, $\gamma$ is the treatment heterogeneity, $\pi$ is the propensity, $\epsilon_0$ and $\epsilon_1$ are Gaussian noise terms, and $T$ is the treatment assignment.
+The results are shown in Figure \ref{fig:alaa-dist}, \ref{fig:pit-values}, and \ref{fig:results_setupA_B_90_alaa}.

+\paragraph{Data generating process} This data generation process entails both Setup A and Setup B. For Setup A, where $\gamma=1$, represents an experiment where the treatment has no effect, while for Setup B, where $\gamma=0$, represents a heterogeneous treatment effect.
+X is sampled from a uniform distribution, $d$ is the number of covariates, $\tau$ represents the treatment effect, $\gamma$ is the treatment heterogeneity, $\pi$ is the propensity, $\varepsilon(0)$ and $\varepsilon(1)$ are Gaussian noise terms, and $W$ is the treatment assignment.

 The propensity $\pi$ is sampled from a Beta distribution with shape parameters 2 and 4.

 The treatment is sampled from a uniform distribution between 0 and 1.
 If the value is below the propensity the assignment is \textit{treatment}, otherwise \textit{control}.